cferdinandi/adventure/content/_index.md

 <a class="btn btn-large" href="/rules">Learn how to play &rarr;</a>

 *This game is perfect for ages three and up.
-You can adjust the complexity and game mechanics as needed.*
+You can adjust the complexity as needed.*